-Students are not allowed to place calls from their cell phones while in the school building between the times of 7:10 AM to 3:05 PM.
+Students are not allowed to place calls from their cell phones while in the school building between the times of 7:00 a.m. - 3:05 p.m.
 Students needing to use a phone should request permission to do so in the main office.
-Parents needing to contact their child during the school day must contact the main office at 531-299-3080.
+Parents needing to contact their child during the school day must contact the main office at 531-299-2280.